Gauged Quintessence: Coherent dark gauge boson

 So,

 where $\vec{X}_a$ is the initial $\vec{X}$ value, and $\vec{X}_b$ is some proportionality constant.

-Thus, if one assumes the initial condition that $\dot{\vec{X}} \approx 0$, i.e. $ |\vec{X}_b| \ll |\vec{X}_a|$, the energy density of the dark gauge boson evolves as $\rho_X \propto m_X^2 a^{-2} \sim g_X^2\phi^2 a^{-2}$ since the $\vec{X}$ is almost constant.
+Thus, if one assumes the initial condition that $\dot{\vec{X}} \approx 0$, i.e., $ |\vec{X}_b| \ll |\vec{X}_a|$, the energy density of the dark gauge boson evolves as $\rho_X^{}\propto g_X^2\phi^2 a^{-2} \approx m_X^2 a^{-2}$ since the $\vec{X}$ is almost constant.
 Also,

-(ii) As the universe gets older, the $H$ may drop below the $m_X$.
-Then the $\vec{X}$ starts to oscillate as Eq.~\eqref{eq:condensateeom} suggests.
+(ii) As the universe ages, the $H$ may drop below the $m_X^{}$.
+Then the $\vec{X}$ oscillates as Eq.~\eqref{eq:condensateeom} suggests.
 The dark gauge boson equation of motion in Eq.~\eqref{eq:condensateeom} can be simplified with the conformal coordinate ($\tau,\vec{x}$) where $d\tau=dt/a$ as

+and each $X_i$ is independent of the other components.
+One can use the WKB approximation to find an approximated solution when the following condition is satisfied \cite{BAND2013303}